Topological properties of curved spacetime extended Su-Schrieffer-Heeger model: Introduction

 In this work, our main goal is to connect these two extremely different branches of physics, 1) curved spacetime and black hole, and 2) topological systems in condensed matter.
 We propose a CST lattice model inspired by the two-band extended SSH models.
-First, we investigate whether we can see the event horizon physics or not.
+First, we investigate whether we can see the event horizon-like dynamics or not.
 Next, we investigate whether the CST version of the extended SSH models has a topologically non-trivial phase or not.
 Remarkably, we answer both questions affirmatively in this manuscript.
-We show using different topological markers that the CST-SSH model and its extended version also show a topological phase transition.
+Using different topological markers we show that the CST-SSH model and its extended version also show a topological phase transition.
 Most interestingly, exactly at the transition point, a critical slowdown takes place for zero-energy wave packets, which indicates the presence of a horizon.
+It is also important to clarify that, in contrast to recent studies of curved-space photonic lattices, where genuine geometric curvature can induce topological phases, edge states, and localization effects \cite{PhysRevA.96.041804}, the CST lattice considered here does not require physical spatial curvature.
+Instead, an effective curved spacetime emerges from position-dependent hopping amplitudes.
+In the low-energy continuum limit, this system maps onto a Dirac equation in curved spacetime.

 This paper is organized as follows: We define our CST-SSH models in Section~\ref{model}.
 Section~\ref{wp_sc} shows the wave packet dynamics and semi-classical analysis of the dynamics.We investigate the gap of the spectrum and also the zero-energy states in Sec.~\ref{gap}.
 We dedicate the Sec.~\ref{signature} for different topological markers to check the topological nature of the models.
 Section.~\ref{quench} shows the effect of quench across different topological phases in CST-SSH.
 We then quantify the slowdown parameter in Sec.~\ref{slowdown} for the extended CST-SSH.
 Finally, we summarize our findings in Sec.~\ref{summary}.